+44(0)1633 276003 [email protected]

 All Websites Need Maintenance

-Underlying technologies (web servers, programming languages and so on) get updates, too.
+Underlying technologies (web servers, programming languages and so on) also evolve over time.
 So all websites will fail without maintenance eventually.

 WordPress just needs more maintenance because it provides far more flexibility.
 Flexibility creates complexity, even if the latter can sometimes be hidden.